 Coefficient of Friction (COF) is defined as the friction force opposing sliding motion divided by the force normal to the surface.

 People walk differently (most people demand a consistent COF of between 0.25 – 0.3 walking normally).
 Long fast strides demand a higher friction.
 Although slippery surfaces or steep slopes provide low COF, we often perceive the potentially dangerous floor, shorten our stride and walk slowly.

 Including the presence of moisture, contaminants or dirt, and a 0.6 COF should be demanded for safety.

 Static Coefficient of Friction (SCOF) is defined as follows: The ratio of the horizontal component of force applied to a body that just overcomes the resistance to slipping to the vertical component of the weight of the object or force applied.

 The higher the number the lower probability of slipper occurs.
 Per NFSI B101.1 SCOF > .60 is considered “High Traction”.
-All Slip Stoppers products fall into this tier of High Traction.
+All Safe When Wet products fall into this tier of High Traction.

 Friction is the action of one surface or object rubbing against another.
 There are two primary types of friction: dynamic friction and static friction.
 Dynamic friction is the friction between two moving surfaces or objects.
 Static friction is the friction between two objects that are not moving.

 What Drives COF?